isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-The Art of Movement: Dance on the Singapore Stage.md

 Best known for its classical ballet  repertoire, which includes classics such  as <i>Anna Karenina, The Nutcracker</i> and <i>Cinderella,</i> the SDT has also staged works by acclaimed choreographers such as André Prokovksy, George Balanchine, Jorma Elo, Xing Liang and Edwaard Liang.
 The SDT is also closely affiliated with the work of the late virtuoso Singaporean choreographer  Goh Choo San.
 Goh, who was the brother of Goh Soo Khim, was the choreographer for the Washington Ballet in the 1980s.

 In 2008, Janek Schergen was appointed artistic director of the SDT, taking over from Goh Soo Khim, who stepped down after 20 years at the helm.
-Janek, who was previously the dance company’s assistant artistic director, also oversees the Choo-San Goh & H. Robert Magee Foundation, which licenses and produces Goh Choo San’s ballets as  well as administers the annual Choo-San Goh Awards for Choreography.
+Janek, who was previously the dance company’s assistant artistic director, also oversees the Choo-San Goh &amp; H. Robert Magee Foundation, which licenses and produces Goh Choo San’s ballets as  well as administers the annual Choo-San Goh Awards for Choreography.

 A number of notable dancers and choreographers in the Singapore dance scene have passed through the hallowed halls of the SDT, including choreographer Jeffrey Tan and dancer Kuik Swee Boon.